MohammadHosseinKv/Tetris-w-Digital-Logic/README.md

 To ensure that a block does not shift out of bounds:

-- **Shift Right** is permitted only if there are no active bits in the last column.
-This is verified using a NOR gate that checks the bits in the 7th column.
+- **Shift Right** is permitted only if there are no active bits in last column.
+This is verified using a NOR gate that checks the bits in 7th column.
-- **Shift Left** is permitted only if there are no active bits in the first column.
-This is verified using a NOR gate that checks the bits in 1st column.
+- **Shift Left** is permitted only if there are no active bits in first column.
+This is verified using a NOR gate that checks the bits in 1st column .

 Both conditions are combined using an AND operation with the shift signals before execution.
 Additionally, shifts are allowed only while the ControlCondition signal is active, which means they can only occur within the three-second control window.
 So The previous output will be combined with **ControlCondition** using an AND operation.